 The following table shows selected historical consolidated financial information of Stryve for the periods and as of the dates indicated.
 The selected historical consolidated financial information of Stryve as of and for the years ended December 31, 2020 and 2019 was derived from the audited historical consolidated financial statements of Stryve included elsewhere in this prospectus.
-The selected historical interim financial information of Stryve as of March 31, 2021 and for the three months ended March 31, 2021 was derived from the unaudited interim consolidated financial statements of Stryve included elsewhere in this prospectus.
+The selected historical information of Stryve included elsewhere in this prospectus.
+The selected historical statements of Stryve included elsewhere in this prospectus.
+The selected historical statements of Stryve included elsewhere in this prospectus.
+The selected historical statements of Stryve included elsewhere in this prospectus.
 The following selected historical consolidated financial information should be read together with the consolidated financial statements and accompanying notes and "Management's Discussion and Analysis of Financial Condition and Results of Operations of Stryve" and "Risk Factors" appearing elsewhere in this prospectus.